ndwarshuis/org-ml/README.md

 ## Properties

+All properies specified by `org-element.el` are readable by this API (eg one can query them with functions like `om-get-property`).

-The properties `:begin`, `:end`, `:contents-begin`, `:contents-end`, and `post-affiliated` are not exposed by this API.
-They are not necessary for manipulating the functional representation of the parse tree.
-In addition to these, some properties unique to certain types are not exposed for the same reason.
-Each type's build function describes the properties that are available.
+The properties `:begin`, `:end`, `:contents-begin`, `:contents-end`, `:parent`, and `post-affiliated` are not settable by this API as they are not necessary for manipulating the textual representation of the parse tree.
+In addition to these, some properties unique to certain types are not settable for the same reason.
+Each type's build function describes the properties that are settable.

 ## Threading